 Celebrity hairstylist Enzo Angileri confirms that dry hair is indeed a major culprit of hair static: "It's important that you don't let your hair become too dry.
 If you keep your hair moisturized, you'll never see or have static.
 The key to keeping hair moisturized is using products that include avocado oil.
 I love Infusium23's Moisture Replenisher Collection because it contains both avocado and olive oil, and the conditioner is fantastic—it nourishes even the driest hair.”

-While acting as a moisturizer for dry hair, avocado oil can also help seal your hair cuticle—protecting your strands from future breakage.
+While acting as a moisturizer for dry hair, avocado oil may also help seal your hair cuticle—protecting your strands from future breakage.
 The oil is full of essential fatty acids, minerals, and antioxidants, all of which are great for your hair.
-Not to mention avocado oil has been proven to aid hair growth, too.

 Smooth Strands With Macadamia